Approximating linear response by nonintrusive shadowing algorithms: Convergence of nonintrusive shadowing

-In this section we prove the convergence of the non-intrusive shadowing algorithm given in equation~\eqref{e:nilss}, to the shadowing contribution $\delta_s^{(1)}$ given in equation~\eqref{e:ds123}.
-Together with the error analysis of the shadowing contribution in section~\ref{s:error}, we have the error of computing linear response using non-intrusive shadowing algorithms.
+In this section we prove the convergence of the nonintrusive shadowing algorithm, given in equation~\eqref{e:nilss}, to the shadowing contribution.
+The error of this convergence further includes two parts: the first is the difference between the true shadowing direction and the one computed by nonintrusive shadowing; the second is the sampling error caused by computing the shadowing contribution from the true shadowing direction, but on a finite trajectory.
+Together with the estimation of the unstable contribution in section~\ref{s:error}, we have the total error of approximating the linear response via nonintrusive shadowing algorithms.